Our program to recognize noteworthy achievements made by users using High Performance Computing (HPC) technologies.

 - Achievements can date back as far as five (5) years.

-- Submissions must demonstrate a positive impact on science, medicine, engineering, data science, computer science, financial results, the HPC community, or society at large.
+- Submissions must demonstrate a positive impact on science, medicine, engineering, data science, computer science, business success (revenue growth, cost savings, increased profits or job growth), the HPC community, or society at large.

-- Awards may be made to applications which show significant incremental advancements rather than major breakthroughs.
+- Awards may be given to applications that show significant incremental advancements rather than major breakthroughs.
 For example, improvements over a number of years in HPC modeling of materials and plasma physics have enabled the design of experimental reactors for controlled thermonuclear fusion and the re-examination of approaches which were previously considered unfeasible.

 - The achievement cannot be based simply on using newer HPC technologies, such as solving a problem faster with more-capable processors/accelerators or lowering data center PUE by installing new cooling technologies.
 However, a combination of fundamental algorithmic changes and underlying hardware technology that provides a unique enhancement in capability is acceptable (e.g., implementation of weather codes on GPUs to enable 1-2 km global weather modeling).